dylanjm/PartyID-Dataset/README.md

 # Political Party Affiliation Dataset

-Web application built using Rstudio and Shiny.
+Web application built using R and Shiny.

 I cleaned some data taken from the GSS used to predict political party affiliation using logistic regression